davidmeredith/devsGuidebook/devGuidebook.md

 It is the developer’s responsibility to use an appropriate build tool that manages the dependencies of your project.
 It should be possible to clean the project, download dependencies, re-build a project, run unit and integration tests, and build a deployable package all from the command line.
 It is also the responsibility of developer to create the necessary environment configuration files (with specific version of modules or libraries) in a consistent state so that someone else can pick up your project easily.

-#### Static Code Analysis / Linting / CheckStyle / FindBugs / SonarCube / IDE checks
+#### Static Code Analysis

 Static code analysis helps bring consistency to your code.
 Within a project, adopt the same style guides and agree the linters up front e.g., Black for Python, Google style guide for Java are good examples.
 There’s no ruling here, pick one that suits the team and be consistent.
+There are plenty of static code analysis tools out there such as CheckStyle, FindBugs, SonarCube, Black, Google linter, IDE checks.

 #### Containerisation for Portability